shefaligupta/deck-of-cards/README.md

 Demo: https://shefaligupta.github.io/robots-and-pencil/demo

-Test: Open console to see test messages.
+Test Cases: Open console to see test messages (described in PASS/FAIL).

 Shuffle Cards:
 When the html file is opened, you will see a shuffle cards button and ordered cards.